lina128/cubius/README.md

 # Cubius
 This project is designed to help students and researchers make online psychology experiments.
 The engine takes experiment script, and then compile and run script in browser.
-Read more about how to install below, and check out our [API documentation](wiki).
+Read more about how to install below, or check out the API documentation in [Wiki](https://github.com/lina128/cubius/wiki).

 We are looking for contributors to design new modules and effects, please send a PR.